huggingface/blog/fine-tune-vit.md

 1. `image`: A PIL Image
 1. `image_file_path`: The `str` path to the image file that was loaded as `image`
-1. `labels`: A [`datasets.ClassLabel`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=classlabel#datasets.ClassLabel) feature, which we'll see as an integer representation of the label for a given example.
-(Later we'll see how to get the string class names, don't worry)
+1. `labels`: A [`datasets.ClassLabel`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=classlabel#datasets.ClassLabel) feature, which is an integer representation of the label.
+(Later you'll see how to get the string class names, don't worry!)

 ```python